harrydeboer/carranker/README.md

 <li>Run command ‘docker exec -it carranker php artisan getfxrate’ in sitefolder.</li>
 <li>Run command ‘docker exec -it carranker php artisan indexcars’ in sitefolder.</li>
 <li>Run command ‘docker exec -it carranker php artisan passport:install’ in sitefolder.</li>
+<li>Use phploc and phpcpd phars to count the lines of code and detect copy pasts in the code.</li>
 <li>Assign user_id to test account in table oauth_clients for client with password_client is 1.</li>
 <li>Execute ’./unittests.sh’ for unit tests.</li>
 <li>Execute ’./featuretests.sh’ for feature tests.</li>